Descent: FreeSpace – The Great War: Reception

 Much criticism was made of the game's multiplayer mode.
 Despite a reviewer giving a glowing praise to it over cable modems, the majority, who played it over dial-up access, roundly condemned it.
 Many chiefly complained about lag in the game; some found themselves facing a similar situation in which the ship's gun fired only seconds after they depressed the trigger and that their ship randomly jumped over the multiplayer battlegrounds, while one reviewer called the mode "bug ridden" after finding many of their shots did not register hits or kills on enemy ships after over 40 minutes of play.
 One reviewer on GameSpot questioned the game's claims it could support 16 players online when they found it couldn't support just two over a 56k modem.

 The game's expansion Silent Threat, received generally less favourable reviews.
-While its stand-alone missions were complemented well for being conceived as part of a contest by the game's developers - Volition put in a call to the FreeSpace community to stop creating "Battle of Endor"-type missions through FRED, and instead create missions based on Volition's Jason Hoffoss' Zen philosophy of accomplishing more with less - the expansion was judged as decent but uninspiring, with many noting that the campaign missions lacked variety than those of standard escort or destroy missions, and offering no new equipment which were unable to compete against the older equipment, with some feeling that the story was worse than the main game due to its "cold and inhuman" briefings and non-player characters.
+Its stand-alone missions were complemented well for being conceived as part of a contest by the game's developers.
+Volition put in a call to the FreeSpace community to stop creating "Battle of Endor"-type missions through FRED, and instead create missions based on developer Jason Hoffoss's Zen philosophy of accomplishing more with less.
+The expansion was judged decent but uninspired, with many noting that the campaign missions lacked variety, and some feeling that the story was worse than the main game due to its "cold and inhuman" briefings and non-player characters.

 The Academy of Interactive Arts & Sciences nominated Descent: FreeSpace for "PC Simulation Game of the Year" at the 2nd Annual Interactive Achievement Awards, although it lost to Need for Speed III: Hot Pursuit.
 Descent: FreeSpace was a finalist for Computer Games Strategy Pluss "Sci-Fi Simulation of the Year" and Computer Gaming Worlds "Best Space Sim" awards in 1998, both of which ultimately went to I-War.
 The editors of Computer Gaming World called it "an excellent game, featuring some of the best wing-man AI to hit the genre, but it was too derivative of previous space sims".
 PC Gamer US nominated it as the year's best action game, and its editors wrote that "Freespace came from nowhere to wrest the 3D space combat crown from the Wing Commander series with style".
 However, this award went to Tom Clancy's Rainbow Six.